-This show makes great use of the adage “in the particular is contained the universal,” that is to say that the minutiae of life can be deeply relatable to a wide variety of people.
+This show makes great use of the adage “in the particular is contained the universal”; which is to say that the minutiae of life can be deeply relatable to a wide variety of people.
 For all our many differences, so much of the human experience is the same no matter our background.
 Heartstopper draws on its origins as a comic to literally show us the sparks we feel the first time we’re finally able to touch hands with another person we fancy, or the near overwhelming excitement when our crush unexpectedly takes a moment to wipe our face clean.

-To my surprise and delight, towards the end of the season, Nick starts exploring the topic of bisexuality.
+To my surprise and delight, toward the end of the first season, Nick starts exploring the topic of bisexuality.
 What had seemed like a typical gay coming of age story takes a new turn when he and his mom (played by Oscar-winner Olivia Coleman) stay home for movie night.
-They watch Pirates of the Caribbean, which Nick was apparently obsessed with as a kid.
+They watch Pirates of the Caribbean (2003), which Nick was apparently obsessed with as a kid.
 We soon learn why when he experiences a moment of highly-relatable “bi panic” watching a scene in which Orlando Bloom and Kiera Knightly are on full (rated G) display in all their youthful beauty.
 Next thing, we see Nick Googling bisexuality and watching videos that give the audience a literal Bi 101.

-After realizing and accepting he’s bisexual, Nick is able to shed the pain and confusion of trying to figure out why he’s attracted to another boy if he’s also attracted to girls, and he’s able to fully embrace his romantic bond with Charlie.
-It’s a detail that most monosexual (not bi) viewers will probably miss, but it’s one that almost every bi person can relate to.
+After realizing he’s bisexual, Nick is able to shed the pain and confusion of trying to figure out why he’s attracted to another boy if he’s also attracted to girls, and he’s able to fully embrace his romantic bond with Charlie.
+It’s a detail that most monosexual (non bi) viewers will probably miss, but it’s one that almost every bi person can relate to.
 We tend to come out later than gays and lesbians because society tells us we have to fit into one of two binary boxes: gay or straight.
 Since we’re neither, it can take a while to gather the courage, confidence, and self-understanding to go against the grain, see ourselves as bi, and come out as such.
 Contrary to the stereotypes, many of us (including yours truly) come out as gay or lesbian first, before we realize there is an option that actually describes who we are.

 In other words, this is a full-fledged, top-notch bi representation.

-In the last few minutes of the final episode, Nick comes out to his mom, telling her that he’s in a relationship with Charlie, that he likes boys, and that he still likes girls too.
+In the last few minutes of season one’s final episode, Nick comes out to his mom, telling her that he’s in a relationship with Charlie, that he likes boys, and that he still likes girls too.
 His mom, who would get a gold star from PFLAG for her response, calmly lets him speak then thanks Nick for telling her and apologizes if she’s ever made Nick feel like he couldn’t tell her these things about himself.
 Her next comment addresses the biphobic tendency many people have of questioning if coming out as bi is a copout by offering that Nick doesn’t need to tell her that he’s attracted to girls if he isn’t.
 And now we get the big payoff that those of us who care about these things have been waiting decades for: Nick responds “No, It’s definitely not just guys, I’m uh...
 It’s called bisexuality.
 If you’ve heard of that.”